 How to Prevent Eye Infections in the Future

 Dealing with an eye infection can be incredibly painful and even terrifying.
-If your vision blurs or even starts to fade, you may have a very real concern that the infection might be causing blindness.
+If your vision blurs or even starts to fade, you may have a genuine concern that the infection might be causing blindness.
 Avoid future eye infection risk by being diligent about your eye safety.
-Clean your hands before you rub your eyes, don’t share towels or other items that eyes touch with someone who has an infection, and when you wear contact lenses, ensure you always follow all relevant safety procedures.
+Clean your hands before you rub your eyes, don’t share towels or other items that your eyes touch with someone who has an infection, and when you wear contact lenses, ensure you always follow all relevant safety procedures.

 You also will want to avoid sleeping in your contact lenses, even if you have the breathable silicone hydrogel contact lenses that state you can.
 This reduces the risk of developing an infection.
-Other ways to prevent infections from occurring is to protect your eyes when possible.
+Another way to prevent infections from occurring is to protect your eyes when possible.
 If traveling through a dusty area, for example, choose sunglasses from our Summerville, South Carolina store to keep your eyes protected from the harsh glare of sunlight and from a lot of airborne particles that could get into your eye and irritate it.